-- Identify the Lab team you are interested in and provide a written statement about your interest in the area(s) of research in the Lab team and how your education and experience align with the work of the Lab team.
+- Choose up to two research areas in which you are interested and provide written statements about your interest in the area(s) of research and how your experience aligns with the project.

 - Attach a copy of your curriculum vitae (preferably as a PDF).

-- If you are (or have been) actively enrolled in a graduate program attach a copy of your graduate transcripts (unofficial copies are acceptable).
+- Attach a copy of your graduate transcripts (unofficial copies are acceptable).

 - Download the recommendation form and share it with your recommenders.
 The link to the recommendation form is on the application.
-Recommendations should come from an academic advisor, a professor who is familiar with your work as it relates to the project of interest, or an individual who you have worked with on a closely aligned project.
+Recommendations should come from an academic advisor, a professor who is familiar with your work as it relates to the area of interest or an individual with whom you have worked on a closely aligned project.
 ETS will only accept two recommendation forms.
 Recommendations should be sent electronically to firstname.lastname@example.org and must be received by February 1, 2022.
-If you would like to download the recommendation form for sending to your recommenders before submitting your application, the option to save your application information for later is available.
+If you would like to download the recommendation form to send to your recommenders before submitting your application, you can save your application information for completion later.

 - The application period is currently closed.